Radcliffe, Greater Manchester: Transport

 The opening of the Manchester, Bury and Rossendale Railway (later known as the East Lancashire Railway (ELR)) in 1846 brought the town a direct connection to Manchester and Bury.
 Two stations served the town, Radcliffe Bridge station, and Withins Lane station (although this closed in 1851 after only a few years of operation).
 Ringley Road station was located to the south of the parish, close to the civil parish of Pilkington.
 The line crossed the Irwell over Outwood Viaduct, an impressive structure which remains to this day.

 The Liverpool and Bury Railway (L&BR) opened on 28 November 1848, with a station to the north of the town, called Black Lane station.
-On 18 July 1872 the Lancashire and Yorkshire Railway (L&YR), which had amalgamated with the ELR some years previously, gained an Act of Parliament to construct a railway between Manchester and Bury, via Whitefield and Prestwich.
+On 18 July 1872 the Lancashire and Yorkshire Railway (L&YR), which had amalgamated with the ELR some years previously, gained an act of Parliament to construct a railway between Manchester and Bury, via Whitefield and Prestwich.
 This opened in 1879 with a new station, known as Radcliffe New Station, with a link to the L&BR line at Bradley Fold (near the present day Chatsworth Road), and a new station along Ainsworth Road, Ainsworth Road Halt.
 The new L&YR route joined the existing ELR route near Withins Lane (North Junction), whereon they shared the connection to Bury.
-The L&YR gained a further Act of 1877 to construct a link between North Junction and Coney Green Farm (West Junction).
+The L&YR gained a further act, the Lancashire and Yorkshire Railway Act 1877 (40 & 41 Vict. c. lix), to construct a link between North Junction and Coney Green Farm (West Junction).
 The LY&R line was electrified in 1916 for which a substation was constructed, between the canal and the West Fork.

 The town also had an extensive tram network.
 The first tram ran from Black Lane (latterly Ainsworth Road) in 1905, with a terminus next to St Andrew's Church on Black Lane Bridge.
 In 1907 a branch was built to connect to the Bury to Bolton part of the network.
 A large bus station is located between Dale Street and the river.
 Officially abandoned in 1961, the canal is currently undergoing restoration on the Salford arm, although a rebuilt bridge along Water Street presents a barrier to its full restoration.